Macron keeps an open line to Putin as war in Ukraine rages

 Putin called on Thursday.
 The number of refugees fleeing Ukraine had already topped 1 million and several towns in the east were in ruins.
 Macron picked up and they talked for 90 minutes.

 An official in the French presidency rushed to brief reporters on the conversation.
-Putin told Macron the military operation in Ukraine is “going according to plan” and he will continue “until the end," the official said.
+Putin told Macron the military operation in Ukraine is “going according to plan” and he will continue “until the end," the official said on customary condition of anonymity.

 Macron “spoke the truth” to Putin, the official said, and explained how his war on Ukraine is perceived by the West.
-“I spoke to President Putin.
-I asked him to stop attacks on Ukraine.
+“I asked him to stop attacks on Ukraine.
 At this point, he refuses,” Macron tweeted.

 He said dialogue will continue.
 “We must prevent the worst from happening.”

-Since he was elected president in 2017, Macron has shown a keen interest in forging personal relationships with world leaders, including those who value a degree of pragmatism when discussing democracy and human rights while pursing business opportunities.
+Since he was elected president in 2017, Macron has shown a keen interest in forging personal relationships with world leaders.

-His business-friendly diplomacy paid off in the Persian Gulf in December when he signed a multi-billion euro weapons contract with Abu Dhabi Crown Prince Mohammed bin Zayed Al Nayhan.
-Macron drew fierce criticism on that trip for traveling to Saudi Arabia to become the first Western leader to meet with Crown Prince Mohammed bin Salman after the 2018 killing of journalist Jamal Khashoggi.

 There is no other foreign leader that Macron has tried to bring closer to his corner than Putin.
-Macron, a staunch European, was confident that a mixture of personal charm and the splendor of France's past would convince Putin to keep Russia within the European security habitat.
+Macron was confident that a mixture of personal charm and the splendor of France's past would convince Putin to keep Russia within the European security habitat.

-Macron first hosted Putin in the sumptuous Place of Versailles in 2017.
-Two years later they discussed stalled Ukraine peace talks in Macron’s summer residence at the Fort de Bregancon on the French Riviera as Macron tried to build on European diplomacy that had helped ease hostilities in the past.
+Macron first hosted Putin in the Place of Versailles in 2017.
+Two years later they discussed stalled Ukraine peace talks in Macron’s summer residence on the French Riviera as Macron tried to build on European diplomacy that had helped ease hostilities in the past.

 It's become clear over the past several weeks that Putin was on the war path even as he denied it, sitting across from Macron at a very long table during his last visit to Moscow.